Without Due Care And Attention ( Careless Driving )

 Have been accused of careless driving?
 It means that the Police are suggesting that on a specific occasion, the standard of your driving fell below that of a reasonable and prudent driver in all the circumstances.

 You can defend careless driving allegations if you cast a reasonable doubt on that suggestion.
 Or, additionally, if you can show that in the specific circumstances of your case, any reasonable and prudent driver would have reacted/driven in the same way.

-Depending on the seriousness of your offence the maximum fine can be up to £5000, with 3 – 9 points and even a discretionary ban.
+Depending on the seriousness of your offence the fine can unlimited, with 3 – 9 points and even a discretionary ban.

 Careless Driving Offence Video: